-When rock climbing, few things prove as important as your gear.
-Without the right gear, you may find that your climbs range from difficult to downright dangerous.
+While attempting rock climbing, few things prove as important as your climbing shoes and gear.
+Without the right fit or shoes or gear to protect, you may find that your climbs range from difficult to downright dangerous.

-What do you think of when you think of rock climbing gear?
-For most, the term conjures up images of ropes and harnesses.
+For most beginners, the term rock climbing equipment conjures up images of ropes and harnesses.
 And while these are important, one of the most overlooked—and crucial—pieces of equipment are your trusty climbing shoes.

 That’s right—when you’re rock climbing, you’re going to need a new type of shoe.
-Even your best tennis and other running shoes simply won’t cut it.
+Even your best tennis, approach shoes and other running shoes simply won’t cut it.

-Whether you’re just getting started, or simply want to know how to find a better pair of climbing shoes, keep this information in mind.
+Whether you’re just getting started, or simply want to know how to find the best rock climbing shoes for beginners, keep this information in mind.

-Before going into the different factors that go into selecting the right climbing shoe, let’s answer an even more important question.
+Before going into the different factors that go into selecting the right climbing shoe as a beginner, let’s answer an even more important question.

 Why is it so important that you invest in the right pair of climbing shoes anyway?
 Can’t you just climb without them?